metacartel/MCV/MCV-Whitepaper.md

 The Moloch DAO v2 smart contract standard is inherently well suited to facilitate MCV's community governance goals by virtue of several features:

-Membership is permissioned
+_**Membership is Permissioned**_

--   Membership Admission is Permissioned: Membership for MCV is a permissioned processes which reflects the wisdom of MCV's existing membership.
-Before new membership proposals are submitted on-chain and voted on, candidates must be first championed by an existing member of MCV and undergo internal member driven evaluation where various aspects of their membership are considered: culture fit, expertise, legal viability, etc...
+-   _Membership Admission is Permissioned_: Membership for MCV is a permissioned processes which reflects the wisdom of MCV's existing membership.
+Before new membership proposals are submitted on-chain and voted on, candidates must first be championed by an existing member of MCV and undergo internal member-driven evaluation where various aspects of their membership are considered: culture fit, expertise, legal viability, etc...

--   Continuing Membership is Permissioned and Community-Policed: For a person to continue being a member of MCV, that person must implicitly have the consent of an economic majority of MCV members.
-Any member may at any time propose that another member be expelled from the DAO (see "Exiting members" below), and if that proposal is approved by sufficient other members, the person will lose their MCV shares and governance rights while receiving (through one of the mechanisms as described under "Exiting members" below) payment tokens and claims tokens representing the percentage of MCV's property to which the member is entitled under the Grimoire.
+-   _Continuing Membership is Permissioned and Community-Policed_: For a person to continue being a member of MCV, that person must implicitly have the consent of an economic majority of MCV members.
+Any member may at any time propose that another member be expelled from the DAO, and if that proposal is approved by sufficient other members, the person will lose their MCV shares and governance rights while receiving (through one of the mechanisms as described under "Exiting Members" below) payment tokens and claims tokens representing the percentage of MCV's property to which the member is entitled under the Grimoire.

-Membership shares, although potentially conceived as a "tokens" in a loose sense as they are balances tracked on Ethereum, are non-transferable.
+Membership shares, although they can potentially be viewed as "tokens" in a loose sense (because they are intangibles with balances tracked on Ethereum), are non-transferable.
 The Grimoire also prohibits sharing of private keys of the address that "owns" MCV shares on Ethereum, except in the event of a change in ownership by operation of law, such as when a member dies or, if the shares are community property in a marriage, upon a divorce.

-Membership Resignation/Reduction  is permissionless
+**Membership Resignation/Reduction is Permissionless**

 Moloch DAO v2 smart contracts embodies the cypherpunk design principle of "opt-in" and self-sovereign choice, and thus exit from the DAO has been made as easy, trustless and economically riskless as possible.
-Hence MCV's members are able to RageQuit at any time with respect to all or any portion of the member's shares and receive payment tokens and claims tokens representing the percentage of MCV's property to which the member is entitled under the Grimoire.
+Hence, each MCV is member is able to RageQuit at any time with respect to all or any portion of the member's shares and receive payment tokens and claims tokens representing the percentage of MCV's property to which the member is entitled under the Grimoire by virtue of the number of shares the member holds in the DAO.

 Community Governance from a Legal Perspective
 ---------------------------------------------

 MCV's focus on community governance, combined with its mission of investing in the Ethereum ecosystem on a for-profit basis, has led to a number of legal structuring choices.
 The highlights of these choices are summarized below.

-Grimoire - Qualified Code Deference Approach
+**Grimoire - Qualified Code Deference Approach**

 In general, the Grimoire is informed by a belief that traditional legal mechanisms for handling governance issues can be substantially augmented, streamlined and/or eliminated by leveraging blockchain technology that has been designed to minimize transaction costs and execution risks, such as the MolochDAO smart contract system.
 Many past DAO projects, touting the principle of "code is law", have abandoned legal structuring altogether and sought to defer all legal results to the operation of software.
+This approach has been described as "absolute code deference."

-We believe it is more appropriate to continue to utilize legal structures, but to modify them to defer to the outcome of operating software when appropriate--an approach that has been described as "qualified code deference."
+We believe it is more appropriate to continue to utilize legal structures, but to modify them to defer to the outcome of operating software--or refer out to data structures and events that are used in or generated by that software--when appropriate.
+This approach has been described as "qualified code deference."

 For example, traditional organizations typically struggle with how to provide members with a "fair exit".
 Many LLC agreements provide that, when a member exits the organization, that member is entitled to be paid the "fair market value" of the member's membership interests--in many ways, it is as if the LLC is repurchasing the membership interests and needs to establish a fair price.

 However,  "fair market value" is a "fuzzy logic" concept in many contexts.
 To use blockchain lingo, there is no market-based "price feed" or "price oracle" we can use to accurately price the value of an illiquid membership interest in a privately held company in realtime.

 Traditionally, this issue is often dealt with by including in the Limited Liability Company Agreement or other applicable contract extensive notification, negotiation and arbitration procedures and appraisal standards for determining what "fair market value" means.
-These provisions will potentially be ambiguous and lead to disputes, requiring a exiting member to be tied up in legal procedures and potentially even court battles for long periods before getting paid.
+These provisions will potentially be ambiguous and thus could lead to disputes, requiring a exiting member to be tied up in legal procedures and potentially even court battles for long periods before getting paid.

 In contrast, due to the flexibility and freedoms provided through Moloch DAO v2 smart contracts, such complex and litigation-prone contractual mechanisms are not necessary to ensure that members receive fair exit terms.
-Instead, a exiting member of MCV can immediately and trustlessly receive tokens representing its entire pro rata interest in each of the DAO's individual assets at the time of exit.
-See below under resignation and expulsion of members for more legal detail on this process and below under asset management for more detail on the technological implementation of this process.
+Instead, an exiting member of MCV can immediately and trustlessly receive tokens representing the member's entire pro rata interest in each of the DAO's individual assets at the time of exit.
+See below under "Grimoire - Resignation and Expulsion of Members" and "Asset Management - Exiting Members" for more on the legal and technological details of this process.

 Below we will see some other examples of how qualified code deference and the other features of MCV play out in theory and practice.
 Readers who wish to appreciate the full details should review the full Grimoire once it is published.

-Grimoire - Overview of Membership Rights
+**Grimoire - Overview of Membership Rights **

-Both Mages and Goblins are able to, permissionlessly through on-chain functions interacting with MCV's Moloch.sol smart contract, do all of the following:
+Both Mages and Goblins are able to do all of the following by  permissionlessly calling functions on MCV's Moloch.sol smart contract:

 -   submit DAO Proposals;

--   vote on DAO Proposals;
+-   vote on DAO Proposals; and/or

--   RageQuit and receive their percentage interest in each of the DAO's assets (see below)
+-   rageQuit to burn some or all of their DAO shares and receive their corresponding percentage interest in each of the DAO's assets (see below under "Grimoire - Resignation and Expulsion of Members").

-Additionally, each member will have the full rights of a "managing member" provided for under the Delaware LLC Act, including being entitled to know the identity of all other members, receive all information about the LLC's activities and participate in the LLC's management, planning, decision-making and day-to-day operations.
+Additionally, each member will have the full rights of a "managing member" provided for under the Grimoire and/or the Delaware LLC Act, including being entitled to know the identity of all other members, receive all information about the LLC's activities and participate in the LLC's management, planning, decision-making and day-to-day operations.

-Grimoire - Voting Standards
+**Grimoire - Voting Standards **

 Proposals are of two types: ordinary and extraordinary.

 -   Ordinary: Ordinary proposals include membership admission, membership expulsion, proposed payments to service providers, and proposed investments in other projects.
 Ordinary proposals are handled entirely on-chain through MCV's Moloch.sol smart contract.
-They must be sponsored by an existing member, but may be proposed by anyone.
-The outcome of proposals is decided by a majority of the counted votes, with no quorum requirement.
-See below under asset management for a more in-depth discussion of ordinary proposal types.
+They must be sponsored by an existing member, but may be proposed by anyone through Moloch.sol.
+The outcome of ordinary proposals is decided by a majority of the votes cast on the proposal, with no quorum requirement.
+See below under "Asset Management - Proposal Types" for a more in-depth discussion of ordinary proposal types.

--   Extraordinary proposals: Proposals that pertain to MCV's meta-rules and cannot be handled purely on-chain.
+-   Extraordinary: Extraordinary proposals pertain to MCV's meta-rules and cannot be handled purely on-chain.
 If such a proposal is made on-chain and approved without the requisite legal formalities, it will be invalid and will not be honored, and the members responsible should be expelled.
-Extraordinary proposals require approval by 69% of MCV's then current shares.
-Examples of extraordinary proposals include any proposal to amend the Grimoire in any material respect (aside from specified exceptions), sell more than 50% of MCV's investment assets to a third party, merge MCV as an LLC with or into another business entity, acquire another a majority of the assets or securities of another business entity or other organization or commence or participate in any legal proceeding.
+Extraordinary proposals require approval by 69% of MCV's then-current shares.
+Examples of extraordinary proposals include any proposal to amend the Grimoire in any material respect (aside from specified exceptions), sell more than 50% of MCV's investment assets to a third party, merge MCV as an LLC with or into another business entity, acquire a majority of the assets or securities of another business entity / organization or commence or participate in any legal proceeding.

-Grimoire - Admission of Members
+**Grimoire - Admission of Members**

-Admission of members under the Grimoire strongly ties to the on-chain mechanics of the MolochDAO implementation.
-Upon proper on-chain configuration of a member proposal and membership voted approval, the prospective individual will become a DAO member and receive the proposed number of shares from Moloch.sol.
+Admission of members under the Grimoire strongly ties into the on-chain mechanics of the MolochDAO implementation.
+Once a membership proposal for an individual is approved on-chain, the individual will become a DAO member and receive the proposed number of shares from Moloch.sol.
 Each DAO share represents a percentage membership interest in the LLC.
 Potential members will also be asked to complete certain legal formalities either in advance of the proposal or after it is approved, including electronically signing the Grimoire or a Joinder Agreement, and should be expelled if they fail to comply.

 Note: technically it is possible under MolochDAO v2 for shares to represent a different voting percentage than they do an economic percentage.
+Pure economic interests are referred to as "loot".
 For legal and operational simplicity and predictability, the initial version of MCV will not utilize this capability, but it may be added later by amending the Grimoire upon approval of the members.

-Grimoire - Resignation and Expulsion of Members
+**Grimoire - Resignation and Expulsion of Members**

-Members may resign from the DAO at any time by RageQuitting or may also be expelled through a membership vote.
-In both cases, these functions are called through the Ethereum blockchain and triggers an on-chain distribution of tokens from the DAO's GuildBank smart contract to the member's recorded Ethereum address.
+Members may resign from the DAO at any time by RageQuitting or may also be expelled if a membership proposal known as a GuildKick is approved by the members.
+In both cases, the relevant functions are called through the Ethereum blockchain and trigger an on-chain distribution of tokens from the DAO's GuildBank smart contract to the member's recorded Ethereum address.
 These tokens represent the exiting member's percentage interest in MCV's assets.

 In the typical case, the exiting member will receive a mix of:

--   "RageTokens": Freely trading payment tokens such as ETH and DAI;
+-   "RageTokens": Freely trading payment tokens such as ETH and DAI; and

--   "RageClaims": Non-transferable, personal, economic tokens that represents the exiting DAO member's remaining economic pro rata claim to the DAO's future income from the revenue-generating assets the DAO holds at the time of the member's exit;
+-   "RageClaims": Non-transferable, personal, economic tokens that represents the exiting DAO member's remaining economic pro rata claim to the DAO's future income from the revenue-generating assets the DAO holds at the time of the member's exit.

 The Grimoire provides that the members all agree that the RageTokens and RageClaim represent the fair market value of an exiting member's membership interest in MCV, and that no exiting member may contest that value under any circumstances.

-An analogy of this with traditional LLCs, would be as if a member were holding 5% of the LLC's membership interests could leave at any time and give up all governance rights but receive 5% of the LLC's cash and cash equivalents at the time of exit along side a continuing right to collect 5% of any profits from the LLC's then-current revenue-generating assets.
+To give a simplified example, a member holding 5% of the LLC's membership interests can leave at any time and give up all governance rights but receive 5% of the LLC's cash and cash equivalents at the time of exit, alongside a continuing right to collect 5% of any profits from the LLC's then-current revenue-generating assets.

-This is very similar to how LLCs normally handle a member's unexpected death: the deceased member's interests in the DAO are converted into a pure, non-transferable economic interest with no other membership or governance rights, but which may be inherited by the member's heirs without fear of disrupting the LLC's governance.
+This is very similar to how traditional LLCs normally handle a member's unexpected death: the deceased member's interests in the DAO are converted into a pure, non-transferable economic interest with no other membership or governance rights, but which may be inherited by the member's heirs without fear of disrupting the LLC's governance.

-Grimoire - Obligations of Mages
+**Grimoire - Obligations of Mages**

-DAO members who do not meet the definition of "accredited investor" under applicable securities laws are obligated to have relevant managerial expertise and maintain a robust managerial role within MCV at all relevant times and hence required to fulfill the role of a "Mage".
-These DAO members must participate in the DAO in an active capacity and act as a 'general partner' to other involved Mages.
+DAO members who do not meet the definition of "accredited investor" under applicable securities laws are obligated to have relevant managerial expertise and maintain a robust managerial role within MCV at all relevant times.
+MCV describes members who actively participate in management as "Mages".
+These DAO members fully utilize their maangerial rights and thus act as a 'general partner' of the other Mages.
 They are participating in the DAO as a means of collaboration and co-managing the DAO's assets with other Mages as opposed to seeking passive financial returns.
 The roles of Mages may include some but not necessarily all of the following activities, including:

 -   Participation in the DAO's telegram group chat other communication channels with relevant and meaningful engagements.